 Cold press paper is considered the most versatile and forgivable paper – and for this very reason is the most popular form of watercolor paper.

 SO WHICH PAPER DO I PREFER?

-Personally, I swing back and forth between hot and cold press – depending on what project I am tackling that particular week.
-But I will say – cold press is alot easier to work on – when compared to hot press.
-However, that being said – there are some cold press paper where the tooth of the paper is very fine (or smoother) when compared to others.
-I’ve actually been on the search for a a months now for a cold press paper that has the texture similar to hot press.
+I swing back and forth between hot and cold press – depending on what project I am tackling that particular week.
+But I will say – the cold press is a lot easier to work on – when compared to hot press.
+However, that being said – there is some cold press paper where the tooth of the paper is very fine (or smoother) when compared to others.
+I’ve been on the search for a cold press paper that has a texture similar to hot press.
 This is why watercolor paper is such a personal preference.
-Because personally I like the smoother texture but also the absorbency and durability of cold press.
-So Hopefully this little posts helps you get a bit more understanding on the two types of paper.
+I like the smoother texture but also the absorbency and durability of cold press paper.
+So Hopefully, these little posts help you get a bit more understanding of the two types of paper.